-I took it to be an soubriquet for all the babble and flummery, the unwanted attention that flies around celebrities at the height of their fame, such is stardom.
+I took it to be a soubriquet for all the babble and flummery, the unwanted attention that flies around celebrities at the height of their fame, such is stardom.
 At one time he and his then wife, Diana Cilento, were bigger news than Burton and Taylor.
 Life must have been bitter sweet, feted one day, hounded the next.

 I was born same place as Connery, Fountainbridge, Edinburgh.
 The pleasure of knowing a local lad make good was tangible, the talk of neighbours, the chat in pubs, a lad who once drove a milk cart and horse who was now cinematic gold.
 Big Tam Connery was a local hero, and better still, an international celebrity, but above all, a real man.

 The man behind the public image

 There is a saying that it is best not to meet one’s heroes because invariably their public persona is totally different from their private personality.
 I have an example.

 Sometimes you have to set aside a man’s private life in order to appreciate his public achievements.
 So it proved with my experience of knowing and working with Connery.